Alaafawzy10/Alaafawzy10/README.md

 ## Welcome to my profile
 - 👋 Hi, I’m @Alaafawzy10
 - 👀 I’m interested in Computer Science
-- 🌱 I’m currently Learning and Update My Skills in Software Quality Control Engineering
+- 🌱 I’m currently Learning and Update My Skills in Software Automation Quality Control Engineering
 - 📫 How to reach me --> <b> <a href="https://www.linkedin.com/in/alaa-mahmoud-fawzy-khalid-3732a8191/"> LinkedIn</a></b>